A spectacular Dance Show with music, song and poetry telling the story of the women who shaped modern Ireland.

 ‘I want women who have felt themselves outside history to be written back into history’.

-Our show stage aims to explore many such women who played a pivotal role in the history of Ireland during the revolutionary period 1900-1923.
+Our show stage aims to explore many such women who played a pivotal role in the history of Ireland during the revolutionary period 1900-1918 when Irish women achieved the right to vote.

 These women came from all backgrounds and all classes and their aim was to affect change and to establish a cultural identity for Irish women.

-In dance, music and song we will honour and celebrate the commitment, vision and power of these great Irish women and their place in history: Mná na hÉireann.
+In dance, music, song and spoken word, we will honour and celebrate the commitment, vision and power of these great Irish women and their place in history: Mná na hÉireann.